Frequently Asked Questions Updated July 9

-Roanoke now offers Telemedicine Services.
+Roanoke now offers Telemedicine/Telehealth Services.
 These services include medical and counseling visits through the end of the semester and May Term.
-At this time, we are only able to offer these services to students located in Virginia at the time of the service, due to licensing regulations and limitations.
-We hope the current circumstances will result in some flexibility with these regulations.
-Updates will be provided as they become available.
-Students may call 540-375-2286 Monday through Friday between 8:30 a.m. and 5 p.m. to schedule a Telemedicine appointment.
+Before now, we were only able to offer these services to students located in Virginia at the time of the service, due to licensing regulations and limitations.

 I already have a doctor and counselor here at home and I live outside of Virginia.

 If you are already connected to medical and mental health providers in your locality we recommend you receive services there.
 We are available to assist students with this transition as needed.
 Students may call 540-375-2286 for assistance.

 What if I’m experiencing a mental health crisis requiring immediate assistance?

 If this occurs, we recommend you immediately call 911 or go to your nearest urgent care facility or emergency room.

 Yes.
 Care Team is fully operational although adjusting to providing distance follow-up through tele-counseling and via digital avenues as cases require.
 Dean Amy Perkins has assumed the role of chair of Care Team during this time and Wes Brusseau is now the vice chair.